webhop/ansible-awslogs/README.md

 Notes:
  - the variable `awslogs_agent_config_dir` is defined by this role (if you've included it).
  - the `insertafter` param is critical — don't change it.
- - the last comma is necessary because yours might not be the last fragment (and Python allows for trailing commas).
+ - the last comma is necessary because yours might not be the last fragment (and Python allows for trailing commas :win:).